fczuardi/showdown_counter/README.md

 -------------------

 This application is competing on the [Ubuntu App Showdown](http://developer.ubuntu.com/showdown/) 2013, a contest hosted by Canonical to promote the development of mobile apps for the Ubuntu Touch.
-I choose to develop it in HTML5 so other platforms could benefit from it in the future (and because I am a web developer).
+I've chosen to develop it in HTML5 so other platforms could benefit from it in the future (and because I am a web developer).

 I am documenting my experience of developing this app and participating in the